AgarwalConsulting/Helm-Training/slides.md

 class: center, middle

 A named template (sometimes called a partial or a subtemplate) is simply a template defined inside of a file, and given a name.

 ---
 class: center, middle

+two ways to create them, and a few different ways to use them

+---
+class: center, middle

+##### Creation of named templates

+---

+---
+class: center, middle